zhangchao162/Spatialign/README.md

 [![python >=3.8.0](https://img.shields.io/badge/python-3.8.0-brightgreen)](https://www.python.org/)
-# Spatialign: a batch alignment method for spatial transcriptomics via spatial embedding and unsupervised cross-domain adaptation contrastive learning
+# An Unsupervised Contrastive Learning Model for Data Integration of Spatially Resolved Transcriptomics
-The integration of multiple spatially resolved transcriptomics (SRT) datasets can enhance the statistical power to investigate biological phenomena.
-However, batch effects can lead to irregular data distribution between sections, potentially compromising the reliability of downstream analyses.
-While various data integration methods have been developed, most are designed for scRNA-seq datasets without considering spatial context.
-Therefore, we propose Spatialign, an unsupervised cross-domain adaptation method that utilizes contrastive learning and spatial embedding to align latent representations and denoise gene expression profiles.
-We perform benchmarking analyses on four publicly available SRT datasets, demonstrating the superior performance of Spatialign compared to state-of-the-art methods.
-Furthermore, Spatialign is shown to be applicable to SRT datasets from diverse platforms.
-Overall, our results highlight the potential of Spatialign to improve the reliability of downstream analyses in spatially resolved transcriptomics studies.
+Integrative analysis of spatially resolved transcriptomics datasets empowers a deeper understanding of complex biological systems.
+However, integrating multiple tissue sections presents challenges for batch effects removal, particularly when the sections are measured by various technologies or collected at different times.
+Here we propose spatiAlign, an unsupervised contrastive learning model that employs the expression of all measured genes and spatial location of cells, to integrate multiple tissue sections.
+It enables the joint downstream analysis of multiple datasets not only in low-dimensional embeddings, but also in the reconstructed full expression space.
+In benchmarking analysis, spatiAlign outperforms state-of-the-art methods in learning joint and discriminative representations for tissue sections, each potentially characterized by complex batch effects or unique biological characteristics.
+Furthermore, we demonstrate spatiAlign’s benefits for the integrative analysis of time-series brain sections, including spatial clustering, differential expression analysis, and particularly the trajectory inference that requires corrected gene expression matrix.

 # Dependences
 [![anndata-0.8.0](https://img.shields.io/badge/anndata-0.8.0-red)](https://pypi.org/project/anndata/#history)